blueEnergy Nicaragua

 Design Integrated Solutions

-Development of interventions based on the water–energy–food security nexus, adapted to the social, environmental, and economic context of each community.
+Interventions based on the water–energy–food nexus, adapted to the social, environmental and economic context of each community.

 3